mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

 A snippet is created with a prefix keyword, so when that keyword is typed in the editor, it will be suggested in the "code completion" menu.

+#### Generate an ERD

+To initiate the process, either right-click on the schema name and select the `Generate ERD` option, or click on the icon button that resembles a line graph, located on the schemas sidebar.
+This will open a dialog for selecting the tables for the diagram.

 ## Data Migration

-Clicking on the "Data Migration" card will pop-up a dialog, providing an option to name the task.
+Clicking on the "Data Migration" card will open a dialog, providing an option to name the task.
 The Data Migration worksheet will be rendered in the active worksheet after clicking the `Create` button in the dialog.